luisspassos/ignite-hook-carrinho-de-compras/README.md

 In this challenge the main objective is to create a shopping cart hook.
 The application has two pages, one component and one hook to implement the features requested in this challenge:

-- Adicionar um novo produto ao carrinho;
+- Add a new product to cart;
-- Remover um produto do carrinho;
+- Remove a product from cart;
-- Alterar a quantidade de um produto no carrinho;
+- Change the quantity of a product in the cart;
-- Cálculo dos preços sub-total e total do carrinho;
+- Calculation of subtotal and total cart prices;
-- Validação de estoque;
+- Inventory validation;

 - Exibição de mensagens de erro;
 - Entre outros.